nf-core/chipseq/README.md

 ##### --macsconfig

 The setup file for peak calling using MACS.

-Format: ChIPSampleID,CtrlSampleID,AnalysisID
+Format:

+`ChIPSampleID1,CtrlSampleID1,AnalysisID1`

+`ChIPSampleID2,CtrlSampleID2,AnalysisID2`

+`ChIPSampleID3,,AnalysisID3`

+Note!
+For single-sample peaking calling without a control sample, skip the field of `CtrlSampleID`.